Le lien vers cette page a été envoyé avec succès aux destinataires.

 Departmental Agency for Housing Information (Adil)

-- Order of 13 December 2017 on the information notice relating to the landlord's obligations and remedies and compensation of the tenantEmpty accommodation: information leaflet in case of leave to sell or live
+- Order of 13 December 2017 on the information notice relating to the obligations of the lessor and the remedies and compensation of the tenantEmpty housing: information notice in case of leave to sell or live

 FAQ

-- Social Housing (HLM): Can the landlord cancel the lease?
+- Social housing (HLM): can the lessor terminate the lease?

-- What is the penalty for fraudulent notice given by the owner?
+- What is the penalty for fraudulent notice from the owner?

 - Social housing or private housing: what differences for the tenant?

-- Can the owner of a rented unit sell it in the course of a lease?
+- Can the owner of a rented accommodation sell it during the lease?

 - What to do in case of a dispute related to the rental of a dwelling?

-- Anah Convention: Can the landlord give the tenant a holiday?
+- Anah Convention: Can the landlord give the tenant leave?

-- Residential lease: can one send his leave (notice) by email?
+- Residential lease: can you send your leave (notice) by email?

-- Selling rental accommodation: what are the rules?
+- Selling a rental unit: what are the rules?

-- Empty accommodation: information notice to be attached to the holiday to sell or liveLegifrance
+- Empty housing: information notice to be attached to the leave to sell or liveLegifrance